-Criminal Law Week was established as a weekly, printed publication in 1997 by James Richardson QC to provide comprehensive coverage of developments in criminal law.
+Criminal Law Week was established as a weekly, printed publication in 1997 by James Richardson KC to provide comprehensive coverage of developments in criminal law.
 He was editor until December 2017.

 Building on a strong print following, Criminal Law Week Online launched in 1998.

 In 2006, Criminal Law Week’s Statutes Service was added to the online service, providing subscribers with fully up-to-date and annotated text of the most relevant criminal legislation.